Why care about waste?

 So, what can you do?

-Real change begins with people like you: people who care to make a difference.
-This page outlines actionable steps in waste management and diversion strategies that can be implemented into your operational practices and increase your business’ sustainability.
+Real change begins with people , like you, who care to make a difference.
+This page outlines actionable steps in waste management and diversion strategies that can be implemented into your operational practices and increase your business’s sustainability.

 Key Terms

-Your business’s waste stream is the makeup of the waste you produce, which often includes categories such as recycling, landfill, compost, etc.
+• Your business’s waste stream is the composition of the waste you generate, which often includes categories such as recycling, landfill, compost, etc.

 A contamination rate is a percentage representing how often the recyclable and compostable materials in a waste stream become contaminated and are unable to be diverted from landfills